scuzzydude/asimov/asimov.md

 Nikola Tesla was not a good businessman, and he died a poor man.
 I believe he created more value for humanity than any other individual before or since.
 His genius is what humanity should appreciate and value.

-I feel all engineers have a responsibility to grow the appreciation of Nikola Tesla's genius.
+I feel all engineers have a responsibility to grow the appreciation of Nikola Tesla's extraordinary genius.
 Those that use his name to sell electric cars sure as hell do. [^45]

 ## Scoot of Collective Genius (SCoG)